rosterloh/angular-seed/README.md

 ```
 ## Run

-Just run with grunt or npm start
+Just run with gulp or npm start